 1 Desi type market

 India is the largest chickpea producer and consumer in global.
 Its annual production is around 8.5 million MT annually which takes up around 60%-70% of the chickpea’s global production.
 And the commonly consumed one in India is desi type.
 In India, the desi type chickpea can be normally processed by shelling, peeling, splitting and cooking in stews, dhal.
-Another popular chickpea processing is by drinding into chickpea flour, besan.
+Another popular chickpea processing is by grinding into chickpea flour, besan.

 Import: Indian like chickpea so much that its domestic consumption is up to 6 million MT annually.
 So India’ production can’t totally satisfy its domestic need, this country still imports a part of chickpea from abroad every year.
-For example, India imports 1.112 million MT chickpea from abroad in 2015.
+For example, India imports 1.112 million MT of chickpea from abroad in 2015.

 Export: India’s cultivated chickpeas are largely consumed by domestic demand, so only a small number of chickpeas will be exported abroad.
 In India, chickpeas mainly export to the US, the UK, Saudi Arabia and Malaysia.

 Australia is the second largest chickpea producing country after India.
 However, Australia is the world’s largest desi chickpea exporter, which more than 90% of Australia’s desi chickpea is exported abroad with an exporting value of around 351 million USD.
-Its mainly exporting destinations are Asia, Europe and North America.
-With a large export amount, Australia has invested significant capital in processing machines to have ability to complete large exporting amount and meet global standards.
-Similarly, Our chickpea processing machines is also manufactured under international standards and can satisfy large processed amount.
+Its mainly exporting destinations are Asia, Europe, and North America.
+With a large export amount, Australia has invested significant capital in processing machines to have the ability to complete large exporting amount and meet global standards.
+Similarly, Our chickpea processing machines are also manufactured under international standards and can satisfy large processed amount.

-Price: In recent years, Australian chickpea price has been risen, the reason can be various such as a reduction of production in India which impulses Australia chickpea trading market and increases prices.
+Price: In recent years, Australian chickpea price has risen, the reason can be various such as a reduction of production in India which impulses Australia chickpea trading market and increases prices.

-2 kabuli type market
+2. Kabuli type market

-In the trading market, kabuli chickpea is traded in optimized quality such as a creamy, round standard.
+In the trading market, Kabuli chickpea is traded in optimized quality such as a creamy, round standard.

 Export: Different from desi type, which mainly exports to India, Pakistan.
 Kabulis are mainly exported to lots of smaller market destinations as its demand is limited.